 Debt consolidation is beneficial for consumers struggling to juggle multiple monthly bills, as it combines all those debts into one simple monthly payment.
 Consolidating debt can provide great peace of mind for stressed-out consumers, while also helping them manage consistent monthly budgets.

 Debt elimination through consolidation is particularly helpful during a recession or time of economic downturn, as it's vital for freeing up cash flow in an event where your income may drop, while your necessary expenses may increase.
-For small business owners struggling through a recession, personal loans are another lending avenue in comparison to business and government loans.
+For small business owners struggling through a recession, (link: /learn/articles/are-you-a-small-business-owner-worried-about-a-recession-consider-a-personal text: personal loans are another lending avenue) in comparison to business and government loans.
 The added benefit of personal loans is they are not restrictive in how they can be used, while also being easier and faster to obtain, in most cases.

 Boosting Your Creditworthiness With a Personal Loan